-- Spray the muffin cups with cooking spray before you fill them so the muffins don’t stick when baked.
+- Spray the muffin cups well with cooking spray before you fill them so the muffins don’t stick when baked.

 - You can leave out the diary in this recipe and the egg muffins will still be fluffy and delicious.
 I just really like the extra fluffy eggs and cheesy center you get from adding in the milk and cheese.